 Students are allowed only one probationary period.
 If the students have received other need-based financial aid, they will need to maintain satisfactory academic progress (SAP) to continue to receive those awards as well.

 To receive your scholarship funds each semester, you must be enrolled as a full-time student (defined as 12+ or more credit).
 For mitigating circumstances, please contact the Academic office.
 You must uphold SIU’s conduct and academic integrity standards If the office of Academic finds the students to be responsible for a serious academic or non-academic conduct violation, resulting in your suspension or expulsion from the University, the scholarship award will be revoked.

 Students who take a leave of absence from the university must notify the appropriate offices/ in writing to protect their remaining scholarship eligibility.
 Generally, scholarships will be reserved for leaves of absence for no more than 180 days.
 Students who intend to return to SIU should review the Leave of Absence Policy.
 Students who will not return to SIU should follow the university’s Guidelines for Withdrawal.
 Students should notify the appropriate Offices of their enrollment plans at least three months prior to their expected return to SIU.

-New Scholarship will not be awarded to students who change his or her program.
-The scholarship award may change if the student graduates from one program; and decides to enroll into another.
-The student may apply for a scholarship for that new program.
-A change of Major and/or program, or Changes to international student’s status does not equate to a change in scholarship award.
+New scholarships will not be awarded to students who change their program.
+A scholarship award may change if the student graduates from one program and decides to enroll into another.
+However, the student may apply for a new scholarship during the new program.
+A switch of Major and/or program, or changes in an international student’s status do not equate to a change in the scholarship award.

-Evaluation Committee: The evaluation committee is composed of the Dean of Academic Affairs, Academic Coordinator and one selected Student Service coordinator.
-Scholarship applications must be received at least 30 days prior to the start of the Semester
+The Evaluation Committee is composed of the Dean of Academic Affairs, Academic Coordinator and one selected Student Service coordinator.
+Scholarship applications must be submitted at least 30 days prior to the start of the Semester.